 - Go to Manage 3D settings > Global settings.

-- Change Preferred graphics processor from Auto-select to High Performance Nvidia processor.
+- Change Preferred graphics processor from Auto-select to High-Performance Nvidia processor.

 - Click on Apply to save the changes and try running games in fullscreen mode.

-Few users reported that they fixed the problem simply by adjusting their desktop size and position in Nvidia Control Panel.
+Certain users reported that they fixed the problem simply by adjusting their desktop size and position in Nvidia Control Panel.
 To do that, follow these steps: